Santhu02035/Depression-Detection/README.md

 ## Introduction

 VoxWispAI is a cutting-edge platform that detects depression through voice analysis, using advanced XGBoost machine learning techniques.
-Developed by Simbolo students, it aims to bridge the gap between human emotions and AI, addressing emotional and social challenges in today's society.
+Developed by MVSR students, it aims to bridge the gap between human emotions and AI, addressing emotional and social challenges in today's society.